 Since the domestication of the canine species, many myths and alleged fun facts have surfaced.

-Ever heard that dogs mouth is cleaner than a human’s?
-This myth actually stems from the fact that dogs mouths consist of “dog” germs that are usually harmless for humans, but that doesn’t mean where your dogs mouth has been is clean!
-Licking the concrete, eating grass, lapping up dirty rain water, sampling the neighboring dog’s poop are all things that can transfer germs from your dogs mouth to yours.
-Keep those pearly whites brushed!
+Ever heard that a dog‘s mouth is cleaner than a human’s?
+This myth actually stems from the fact that dogs’ mouths consist of “dog” germs that are usually harmless for humans, but that doesn’t mean where your dog’s mouth has been being clean!
+Licking the concrete, eating grass, lapping up dirty rainwater, sampling the neighboring dog’s poop are all things that can transfer germs from your dog’s mouth to yours.

-“You can’t teach an old dog new tricks”, this is a very common saying that I have personally used as a joke, but it is not necessarily true.
+You can’t teach an old dog new tricks”, is a very common saying that I have personally used as a joke, but it is not necessarily true.
 Although old dogs can be stuck in their ways, and grumpy, (Hey, doesn’t that sound like someone you know?) training with you is a great way to make and keep connections with your dog.
 It builds trust between the both of you and most of the time it can be very rewarding when a dog knows they are doing something that makes you happy!